Hoka One One Rocket X review

 Since it is composed of compression-molded EVA midsole instead of the hydrogen-filled foams in this category, I think it will last.
 The upper is also robust enough while still ultra-light.

 However, the outsole might be where this shoe deteriorates quickly.
-My advice: break this shoe in and keep it for race day.

 Simple, understated, cool colors—I love how this shoe looks!
 I really like that it doesn’t look like a carbon-plated shoe.
 It’s not crazy-looking, and I don’t feel like Kramer in his jumping shoes like I do in other carbon platforms.